osbeorn/sic2intel/README.md

-#Sic2Intel - a SIC/XE to Intel Pentium x86 assemly code translator
+#Sic2Intel - a SIC/XE to Intel Pentium x86 assembly code translator

 ##1.
-Instructions for running the project in Eclipse
+Running the project in Eclipse

 This project uses two custom builders **JFlex** and **JCup**.
 Both are included in this repository and should work out of the box, but you still have to chack some of the configured paths by going through the following instructions: